bkuhlmann/milestoner/README.md

 From the command line, type: milestoner help

-    milestoner -h, [--help=HELP]  # Show this message or get help for a command. milestoner -t, [--tag=TAG]    # Tag repository with new version. milestoner -v, [--version]    # Show version.
+    milestoner -P, [--publish=PUBLISH]  # Tag and push to remote repository. milestoner -h, [--help=HELP]        # Show this message or get help for a command. milestoner -p, [--push]             # Push tags to remote repository. milestoner -t, [--tag=TAG]          # Tag local repository with new version. milestoner -v, [--version]          # Show version.

-For more gem creation options, type: milestoner help tag
+For tag options, type: milestoner help tag

     -s, [--sign], [--no-sign]  # Sign tag with GPG key.

+For publish options, type: milestoner help publish

+    -s, [--sign], [--no-sign]  # Sign tag with GPG key.

+When using Milestoner, the `--publish` command is intended to be the only command necessary for publishing a new release as it handles all of the steps necessary for tagging and pushing a new release.
+Should individual steps be needed, then the `--tag` and `--push` options are available.

 # Tests